 Non-Union Study Abroad programs allow students the opportunity to participate in study abroad programs through other colleges and universities, provided that the program addresses a curricular need that cannot be met by a Union program.
 Normally these programs take place in countries where Union does not have an existing term abroad or exchange program.

-Non-Union Study Abroad programs must take place during the winter and spring terms.
-Detailed proposals for non-Union programs must be submitted no later than a deadline during the year prior to the time when the study abroad would take place.
-Students are notified of such deadlines by email.
-The Liaison Committee on Study Abroad approves non-Union proposals that demonstrate the student's readiness and preparation to undertake the proposed course of study and that provide details of a feasible plan of study that is well-integrated with the student's academic work at Union.
+Detailed proposals for non-Union programs must be submitted no later than the third week of spring term the year prior to the time when the study abroad would take place.
+Students should refer to the International Programs website for deadlines.
+The Liaison Committee on Study Abroad approves non-Union proposals.
+The student must demonstrate readiness and preparation to undertake the proposed course of study and provide details of a feasible plan of study that is wellintegrated with the student's academic work at Union.
+An interview is required.